Learning Non-Vacuous Generalization Bounds from Optimization: Preliminaries

 and

-Note that $\underline{\dim}_{\mathrm{B}} \mathcal{W} \le \overline{\dim}_{\mathrm{B}} \mathcal{{W}}$ and if the equality holds, the box-counting dimension of $\mathcal{W}$ is then denoted by
+Note that $\underline{\dim}_{\text{box}} \mathcal{W} \le \overline{\dim}_{\text{box}} \mathcal{{W}}$ and if the equality holds, the box-counting dimension of $\mathcal{W}$ is then denoted by

 The popularity of the box-counting dimension is largely due to its intuitive definition and relative ease of empirical calculation.
-By contrast, the Hausdorff dimension below is defined in terms of measure theory and is mathematically convenient to work with.
+By contrast, the Hausdorff dimension, which is described below, is in terms of measure theory and is mathematically convenient to work with.
 Consequently, a disadvantage of the Hausdorff dimension is that it is often difficult to estimate by computational methods.
 However, for a proper understanding of fractal geometry, familiarity with the Hausdorff dimension is essential.

 \textbf{Hausdorff dimension}.
-Let $\{\mathcal{K}_i\}_{i=1}^{\infty}$ be a $\delta$-cover of a non-empty bounded set $\mathcal{W}$, and for each ${\alpha}\ge0$, we call
+Let $\{\mathcal{W}_i\}_{i=1}^{\infty}$ be a $\delta$-cover of a non-empty bounded set $\mathcal{W}$, and for each ${\alpha}\ge0$, we call

 the $\alpha$-dimensional Hausdorff measure of $\mathcal{W}$.
 Usually, it equals $0$ or $\infty$.
-The critical value of $\alpha$ at which $\mathcal{H}^\alpha(\mathcal{W})$ jumps from $\infty$ to $0$ is referred to as the Hausdorff dimension.
+The critical value of $\alpha$ at which $\mathfrak{H}^\alpha(\mathcal{W})$ jumps from $\infty$ to $0$ is referred to as the Hausdorff dimension.
 Rigorously, it is defined as

-Generically, for the box-counting and Hausdorff dimension, we have the inequality: $\dim_{\mathrm{H}} \mathcal{W}\leq\dim_{\mathrm{B}} \mathcal{W}$.
+While these two kinds of dimensions are the same under some regularity conditions \cite[Theorem 5.7]{mattila1999geometry}, they are not equivalent to each other.
 For example, considering the set of rationals in $[0, 1]$, the Hausdorff dimension is 0, while the box-counting dimension is 1.
-Although they are not equivalent to each other, for some fractals, they are sometimes equal~\citep[Theorem 5.7]{mattila1999geometry}.
+In general, however, it holds that $\dim_{\text{haus}} \mathcal{W}\leq\dim_{\text{box}} \mathcal{W}$.